eko-develops/react-countdown/README.md

 ---

 ## How To Use
+Press play to start the countdown timer.
+The play button will turn to a pause button if clicked again and the timer will stop.
+The reset button will reset the timer and states.

 #### Installation
 You can download the repo as a zip file or you can fork it as your own repo.